EvoMaster: A Foundational Evolving Agent Framework for Agentic Science at Scale: Experiments

 In our experiments, EvoMaster uses its standard configuration to run SciMaster series agents tailored to each benchmark.
-Specifically: \begin{itemize}[leftmargin=*, nosep] \item \textbf{HLE}: X-Master~\citep{sjtu2025xmaster}, configured for cross-disciplinary scientific reasoning. \item \textbf{MLE-Bench (Lite)}: ML-Master~2.0~\citep{sjtu2026mlmaster2}, with its multi-phase iterative optimization pipeline featuring research-driven parallel improvement and hierarchical cognitive caching architecture. \item \textbf{BrowseComp}: Browse-Master~\citep{sjtu2025browsemaster}, using a Planner-Executor iterative loop for progressive information retrieval. \item \textbf{FrontierScience}: X-Master 2.0, a single-agent solver enhanced with academic retrieval tools for frontier scientific reasoning. \end{itemize} To ensure a fair comparison, all experiments were conducted on an NVIDIA RTX 4090 GPU server.
-Both approaches utilize GPT-5.4 as the backend model and are equipped with identical tools and skills.
-Additionally, we imposed a strict 24-hour runtime limit for the MLE-Bench evaluation.
+Specifically: \begin{itemize}[leftmargin=*, nosep] \item \textbf{HLE and Frontier Science}: X-Master/X-Master~2.0~\citep{sjtu2025xmaster}, configured for cross-disciplinary scientific reasoning and academic evidence use. \item \textbf{MLE-Bench (Lite)}: ML-Master~2.0~\citep{sjtu2026mlmaster2}, with its multi-phase iterative optimization pipeline featuring research-driven parallel improvement and hierarchical cognitive caching architecture. \item \textbf{BrowseComp and BrowseComp-ZH}: Browse-Master~\citep{sjtu2025browsemaster}, using a Planner-Executor iterative loop for progressive information retrieval. \item \textbf{PRL-Bench}: PhysMaster~\citep{sjtu2025physmaster}, configured for frontier physics reasoning. \item \textbf{PaperBench, PostTrainBench, Combinatorial Construction, and BiomniBench-DA}: EvoMaster's minimal agent, with only minor modifications to accommodate each dataset's input and output requirements. \end{itemize} To ensure a fair comparison, all agents use GPT-5.4 with medium reasoning effort as the backend model and follow the same benchmark-specific time limits, scoring scripts, and task splits.
+Where tool use is permitted by the benchmark, the agents are equipped with the same external tools and retrieval channels.
+For MLE-Bench, we impose a strict 24-hour runtime limit.
+For Combinatorial Construction, the reported benchmark score follows the Sum-Difference task: the raw exponent $C(A)$ is divided by the reference upper bound 2 and reported as a percentage.